Jimny tyre pressures

 The reason it’s not quite the 26/29 for fully laiden is because of not taking into account weight distribution, and caravan tyres don’t quite need to think about traction and also heat buildup in quite the same way that a car turning corners does.

 This gives some surprising results for people: larger tyres that people fit to Jimnys usually are also higher load rated which actually means they need LESS pressure to support the Jimny’s miniscule weight.
-Grabbing some typical load ratings: 215/75-15 often is load rated at 100 (800 kg) @ 50 psi; 235/75-15 is 900 kg @ 50 psi, you can calculate out the following.
+This is most obvious if you look at the tyre pressure chart based on the ETRTO standard.

-I go into footprint of different tyres in a bit, if you really want to understand how pressure changes footprints, but basically the theory goes that wider tyres spread out a bit but thinner/taller tyres get longer as you increase their footprint with lower pressures.
-Wider tyres therefore might actually hold onto the bead a bit better at lower pressures, but you might get a better footprint increase with taller tyres (we’ll test that in a moment).
+At some point I’ll go measure the footprint of tyres at multiple pressures to illustrate how overly high pressures support the car only on the middle of the tread and how the footprint bags out at low pressures.
+If you really want to understand how pressure changes footprints, but basically the theory goes that wider tyres spread out a bit but thinner/taller tyres get longer as you increase their footprint with lower pressures.
+Wider tyres therefore might actually hold onto the bead a bit better at lower pressures, but you might get a better footprint increase with taller tyres (we’ll test that when I have a chance to measure footprints).

 Practical stuff: how to vary pressures